techstreams/TSChatWise/docs/GettingStarted.md

 **TSChatWise** is now configured to run on the timed interval.
 Once **TSChatWise** has posted all the lessons to the configured Chat Rooms it will automatically unschedule the time-based trigger.

-To reschedule the lessons, uncheck the desired lesson checkboxes in the first column of the **Lessons** sheet and reconfigure a new Apps Script trigger following the steps above.
+To reschedule the lessons, uncheck checkboxes in the first column of the **Lessons** sheet and reconfigure a new Apps Script trigger following the steps above.

 ---